hindermath/plc/README.md

 Keen eyed optimizers may notice that the expression `x = x+1` was not converted to `x++` in the C# version.
 Increment does not exist at the CIL level and, even in C#, `x++`, `x += 1`, and `x = x + 1` all compile to identical CIL.

-Compiling the generated C# with the Microsoft compiler produces identical bytecode to the above ( `csc.exe` / .NET 6 RC1 ).
-That said, the C# compiler ( even when told to optimize ) produces much less optimized code when provided the C# equivalent of the original PL/0 ( without the PLC optimizations applied ).
+Compiling C# snippet above with the Microsoft compiler produces the same CIL instructions shown here ( `csc.exe` / .NET 6 RC1 ).
+That said, the C# compiler ( even when told to optimize ) produces substantially less optimized code than PLC when fed code that PLC has not optimized first.
 ## Extensions
-I have added a few additions on top of the base PL/0 syntax
+A few additions on top of the base PL/0 syntax
 ### WRITE statement
 Apparently the original version of PL/0 had no input or output instructions and so technically `WRITE` is an extension.
 That said, it was required to compile the example programs on the Wikipedia page.
 So too was the alias `!` which is treated as the same statement.
 Both of them take an expression whose evaluated results are written to the console.
 In the Wikipedia EBNF, the expression has to evaluate to an integer as PL/0 has only integer types.
 The `WRITE` in PLC has been extended to optionally take a string as input instead of an integer.
 This makes the following a valid PLC program ( it can be found as `hello.p` in the `samples` directory ).

     !
 "Hello World!"
 ### READ statement
 As with `WRITE`, I needed to add `READ` to compile the Wikipedia examples as well as to add `?` as an alias.
 As with `WRITE` I added the ability to provide a string.
-The syntax of `READ` is `READ "string" identifier` where `'string"` is optional and `identifier` must be an integer.
+The syntax of `READ` is `READ "string" identifier` where `"string"` is optional and `identifier` must be an integer.
 Non-integer entries are taken as zero.
 ### DO WHILE statement
 This adds `DO condition WHILE statement`.
 Unlike a standard `WHILE` loop, the `DO` loop executes its statement at least once regardless of the condition.
 It was necessary to add this statement in order to implement loop inversion ( see the section on optimizations ).
 The `WHILE` segment is optional; skipping it results in an infinite loop.
 ### "FOR" statement